-With key stakeholders including VicWater, the Office of Living Victoria, EPA Victoria, Melbourne Water, universities and the Victorian and Federal Governments, we're involved in the development of policies and programs which contribute to best-practice management of water in the urban environment.
+With key stakeholders including VicWater, EPA Victoria, Melbourne Water, universities and the Victorian and Federal Governments, we're involved in the development of policies and programs which contribute to best-practice management of water in urban and rural environments.

-The MAV’s submission to the OLV raises three key implementation challenges for the strategy:
+We made a submission to the Office of Living Victoria (Word - 232KB), which raised three key implementation challenges for the strategy:

 - the need for a new revenue stream for councils to fund higher whole-of-water-cycle management (WWCM) asset lifecycle costs